Yle: Entering the digital age

 In the 2000s, Yle established several new radio and television channels.
-In 2007, there was a digital television switchover.
-A completely new digital channel, Yle Teema (Yle Theme) was introduced, and the Swedish-language FST (Finlands Svenska Television, Finland's Swedish Television) was moved from its analogue channel to its digital one, YLE FST5 (later renamed Yle Fem).
+Digital terrestrial television in Finland launched in 2001 and the changeover from analogue was completed in 2007.
+During the digitisation process, Yle introduced a completely new television channel, Yle Teema (Yle Theme), and the Swedish-language programming blocks that since 1988 had been branded as Finlands Svenska Television (Finland's Swedish Television, FST) moved from TV1 and TV2 to their own digital channel called YLE FST5 (later renamed Yle Fem).
 In addition to these four channels (TV1, TV2, Teema, and Fem), a fifth channel, YLE24, was launched in 2001 for 24-hour news programming.
-This channel was replaced by YLE Extra, a channel attempting to cater to the youth, which was in turn decommissioned in 2007.
+This channel was replaced by YLE Extra, a channel attempting to cater to youth, which was in turn decommissioned in 2007.
 Until 4 August 2008, the fifth channel was used to broadcast Yle TV1 with Finnish subtitles on programmes in foreign languages (without having to enable the TV's or digital set-top box's subtitle function).